Vayu Naidu – Writer & Storyteller

-Her second novel The Sari of Surya Vilas (Speaking Tiger-India, Affirmpress- Australia: 2017) is historical fiction set in the Madras Presidency from 1857-1916 and Norfolk, England.
-The silenced stories woven in a wedding sari is symbolic of freedom through story and language as identity.
-The novel was featured in Australia's ABC Broadcast as Book of the week.
-She is a Literature Festival enthusiast and has chaired many panels promoting emerging writers at Jaipur Lit.
+Her second novel The Sari of Surya Vilas (Speaking Tiger-India, Affirmpress- Australia: 2017) is historical fiction set in the Madras Presidency and Norfolk, England from 1857-1916.
+The silenced stories woven in a wedding sari is symbolic of a woman's identity and India's freedom.
+The novel was featured in Australia's ABC Broadcast as Book of the Week.
+She is a Literature Festival enthusiast and has chaired many panels promoting emerging and renowned writers at Jaipur Lit.
 Fest, Byron Writers Festival, British Library.
 She has written for Theatre, BBC Radio Drama, and tours internationally as a Writer and Performance Storyteller.
 Her work is archived in the SADAA website.

 Her PhD (Leeds) and AHRC Post-Doctoral Fellowship (Kent) enabled academic research and Apprenticeships in Intercultural Storytelling and she set up Licence to Tell as a London Pub series of seasonal Storytelling.
 She received the Humanities Teaching Award University of Kent, and donated it to Tsunami survivors working with the Fishing community Tamil Nadu.
 Her work in category A Prisons, with women emerging from domestic violence, and young people has strengthened her belief in the transformative capacity of the Word and the Arts.
 Vayu Naidu Intercultural Storytelling Theatre, an Arts Council England RFO enabled new writing and International touring and participatory work with Refugees at Margate.
 In London Vayu volunteers with THRIVE horticultural therapy, and at Chelsea Physic Garden for

 She is now Royal Literary Fund Fellow at University of London's Royal Holloway History Department, and a Research Associate at CCLPS SOAS, and a Fellow of the Royal Asiatic Society.